jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Desserts/Cakes/Salted peanut Snickers mousse cake.md

     - This gives flavor and slight chewiness without deflating the nougat.

 - Pour over the frozen caramel layer and distribute with an offset spatula.

+### Cottage cheese chocolate mousse layer
+1. Soak the gelatin in cold water.
+2. Heat milk and sugar until the sugar is dissolved.
+3. When the mixture is at 60C, add the bloomed gelatin.
+4. Blend cottage cheese while gradually adding heated sweet milk to help it blend.
+5.

 ### Assembly